CommunicationAugust 11, 2024 · 6 min read

 Hold your position without arguing it.

 "I remember it differently" is a complete sentence.
 It doesn't require their agreement.
-It doesn't initiate a debate.
+It doesn't start a debate.
 It simply maintains that your memory is what it is.

 "I hear that you remember it differently.
 I don't agree.
 My recollection is [X]."